Tax Preparation Industry in 2016 at a Glance

-The vast, vast majority or tax preparers are small – 37% were run by a single person, while 53% were operated by less than ten.
-There were128,393 total employees in the field last year.
-There were plenty of tax returns to go around – approximately,144 million individuals filed returns as did 2.4 million corporations.
+The vast majority of tax preparers are small businesses – 37% are run by a single person, while 53% employ less than ten people.
+There were plenty of tax returns to go around – the IRS estimates that there will be over 250 million filed by 2018 .

-RALs, or refund anticipation loans have been a recent controversial issue in the tax preparation business.
-These loans, which have been around since the 1980s, but have become increasingly popular with electronic filing, give a short-term loan to consumers secured by their eventual tax refund.
+RALs, or refund anticipation loans, have been a recent controversial issue in the tax preparation business.
+These loans, which have been around since the 1980s, give a short-term loan to consumers secured by their eventual tax refund.
 Generally this is done through the tax preparer, and the bank who issues the loan and hosts the account in which the loan is deposited charges a fee.
-In 2008, 7.2 million people received RALs.
-This practice has become controversial because these are high interest, low risk loans which are geared toward poorer people, and there have been several lawsuits brought by government entities charging tax preparer firms with predatory lending practices regarding these loans.
+These are high interest, low risk loans which are geared toward poor people, and there have been several lawsuits brought by government entities charging tax preparer firms with predatory lending practices.
 To address this, the IRS in 2011 decided to stop providing tax preparers with the information they needed to issue these loans, at least temporarily ending RALs, and putting some smaller tax preparation firms, which relied on RALs for much of their revenue, out of business.

 The Future of the Tax Preparation Industry

-Despite vociferous politicians occasionally clamoring for a flat tax, income taxes remain as complicated as ever.
-Because of this complication, there will always be a demand for tax preparers, even as computer software becomes more complex and sophisticated.
-The industry, including other accounting services, is expected to grow by 4 percent compounded annually from 2010 to 2015.
+Despite politicians occasionally clamoring for a flat tax, income taxes remain as complicated as ever.
+It is very likely there will always be a demand for tax preparers, even as tax prep computer software becomes more user friendly and accessible.